henrychen0115/Sekai-memory/README.md

 ## 📚 Populate Database

-There are a total of 50 chapters pre-stored in memory_data.json, typing chapter range 1-50 will load all the pre-saved stories
+There are a total of 50 chapters pre-stored in memory_data.json, typing chapter range 1-50 will load all the pre-saved stories.
+Make sure to populate the database first if the database is empty.

 ### Interactive Mode